jeffotoni/quick/README.md

 func main() {

-   // Create a new Quick server instance
+   // Initialize a new Quick instance
     q := quick.New()

     // Use the CORS middleware to allow cross-origin requests